gyzerok/relax.js/README.md

 Relax.js
 ========

-This is an implementation of Flux inspired by [DeLorean](https://github.com/deloreanjs/delorean), but more close to the original Facebook approach with data incapsulation.
+This is an implementation of Flux inspired by the [DeLorean](https://github.com/deloreanjs/delorean), but more close to the original Facebook approach with data incapsulation.

 ## Installation